xBimTeam/XbimWebUI/README.md

 ## Getting Started

 You will need Visual Studio 2010 SP1 or newer to compile the Solution.
 To compile the SceneJSWebViewer sample project you will require ASP.NET MVC 3.0 to be installed.
+The web components are created in [TypeScript](http://www.typescriptlang.org).
+[npm](https://www.npmjs.com/) and [webpack](https://webpack.github.io) are used to compile the client side JavaScript libraries.
 All solutions target .NET 4.0.
 The 4.0 Client profile may be supported for some projects.